farisimranm/scamguard/README.md

 1. Navigate to the root folder of the app:
 `cd backend/scamguard`

-2. Create a virtual python environment (recommended):
-`python -m venv scamguard-venv`

 3. Activate the virtual environment (recommended):
 `scamguard-venv/Scripts/activate`

+2. Sometimes, the virtual environment can be buggy and corrupted.
+In that case, delete scamguard-venv folder and create a new virtual python environment:
+`python -m venv scamguard-venv`

 4. Install the required Python packages:
 `pip install -r requirements.txt`